 Union Pacific 8625 West came by our location first.
 Then we saw Santa Fe 3751 reversing its train towards us and I started my picture-taking.

-Santa Fe 3751 backed the train that had Santa Fe 3751, Metrolink 873, Pony Express, Amtrak Horizon Coach 54500, The Acoma, Overland Trail and Tioga Pass.
+Santa Fe 3751 reversed the train which had a consist of Santa Fe 3751, Metrolink 873, "Pony Express", Amtrak Horizon coach 54500, "Acoma", "Overland Trail" and "Tioga Pass".

-First Metrolink 354 for San Bernardino came beneath us.
+First, Metrolink 354 for San Bernardino, came beneath us.

 After lunch, we went back to LAUPT where Bob bought his first Metrolink Weekend Pass and we took Metrolink 666 to Oceanside.
-After I got my dinner at Burger King we waited for Metrolink 667, a train that I had never ridden before.
-As Surfliner 580 came into Oceanside three youths were at the crossing at the north end of the Oceanside Transit Center.
-The one was wearing a dark blue shirt then laid down in the tracks as Surfliner 580 approached.
-He climbed out at the last second.
-As our Metrolink 667 was approaching the station the youths returned and Bob called the Oceanside police and soon a police car arrived and the one youth was taken away.
-We enjoyed our trip back north where I left Bob at Santa Ana as he returned to Los Angeles where I would meet him to ride out to San Bernardino in the morning.
+After I bought my dinner at Burger King, we waited for Metrolink 667, a train that I had never ridden before.
+As Surfliner 580 arrived, three youths were at the crossing at the north end of the Oceanside Transit Center.
+The one wearing a dark blue shirt then laid down in the tracks as Surfliner 580 approached but climbed out at the last second.
+As our Metrolink 667 was approaching the station, the youths returned and Bob called the Oceanside police, and soon a police car arrived and the one youth was taken away.
+We enjoyed our trip back north, where I left Bob at Santa Ana as he returned to Los Angeles where I would meet him to ride out to San Bernardino in the morning.